-- Māori males were 1.6 times more likely to drink hazardously than non-Māori males
+- Māori men were 1.6 times more likely to report hazardous drinking than non-Māori men

-- New Zealanders living in the most deprived neighbourhoods were 1.1 times more likely to drink hazardously than those in the least deprived
+- Persons living in the most deprived neighbourhoods were 1.3 times more likely to report hazardous drinking than persons living in the least deprived neighbourhoods

 Trends in hazardous drinking